Jalin Turner: Background

-Born in San Bernardino, California, Turner attended Summit High School, where he was unable to play much sports such as football, basketball or track and field due to multiple injuries.
+Born in San Bernardino, California, Turner attended Summit High School and has described that he grew up in a rough neighbourhood.
+In high school he was unable to play much sports such as football, basketball or track and field due to multiple injuries.
 Having the most talent in wrestling, Turner took up the sport during the pre-season of his sophomore year, but was unable to compete that season due to a broken finger.
 Frustrated by the recurring injuries, he started watching MMA bouts on television, which inspired him to try and practice the sport.
 With little money as a teenager and unable to afford combat training equipment, he would run and shadow box and used his family couch as a punching bag, until he joined Team Adrenaline which kickstarted his mixed martial arts career.
 Growing up, Turner was arachnophobic, and to overcome that fear, he began to collect tarantulas as pets.
 When he made his UFC debut he had 200 of them, earning his ring nickname "The Tarantula".
 At UFC Vegas 10 Turner had his official weight taken while holding a tarantula in his left hand.

 Mixed martial arts career

 Early career

 After compiling an amateur record of 5–2, Turner started his professional MMA career since 2016 and fought primarily in his home state of California.
-He amassed a record of 7–3, with two-fight winning streak including a technical knockout win against Noah Tillis in Bellator 192, before signed by UFC.
+He amassed a record of 7–3, with two-fight winning streak including a technical knockout win against Noah Tillis in Bellator 192, before being signed by the UFC.

+In a September 2018 interview with UFC, Turner said he held a purple belt in jiu-jitsu.
+In January 2022, Compex, a corporate sponsor, reported Jalin was a brown belt in Brazilian jiu-jitsu.

-Dana White's Tuesday Night Contention Series
+Dana White's Tuesday Night Contender Series

 Turner faced Max Mustaki on June 19, 2018 at Dana White's Contender Series 12, winning by technical knockout in round one.